hydna/hydna-game-remote/README.md

 ### Hydna remote control for openemu ###

-This application (a node app and html client) let's several people control a game in openemu remotly.
+This application (a node app and html client) let's one or more people control a game in openemu remotly.

-The node app is started on the system with the choosen openemu game running, the app then connects to a hydna domain and waits for commands.
+* The node app is started on the system with the choosen openemu game running, the app then connects to a hydna domain and waits for commands.

-The html client enables other users to send game control commands to the node app through a hydna domain.
+* The html client enables other users to send game control commands to the node app through a hydna domain.

-When the node app receives commands a applescript is called that presses the appropriate key.
+* When the node app receives commands an applescript is called that presses the appropriate key.

 **This demo has support for playing nes and snes games.**